 One major struggle?
-To make the online portion of the school family-friendly and engaging – ultimately solved by adopting MicroPayments, a digital wallet plugin for WordPress by CreativeMinds.
+To make the online portion of the school family-friendly and engaging – ultimately solved by adopting the WordPress MicroPayments platform, a digital wallet plugin by CreativeMinds.

-Swords & Stationery (S&S) is an educational program tailored to help young people with certain learning difficulties, such as Dyslexia or Autism Spectrum and Attention-Deficit Hyperactivity Disorders (ADHD).
+Swords & Stationery (S&S) is an educational program tailored to help young people with certain learning difficulties, such as Dyslexia or Autism Spectrum and Attention-Deficit Hyperactivity Disorder (ADHD).

 “I wanted Swords & Stationery to be a safe place for kids and youth (especially those at risk of delinquency) to play games, make new friends, and have fun,” explains Shaun Low, one of the founders.